 ティルデ

 There really are a lot of Gundam games.
+And a lot of consoles/handhelds.
+Kind of paints everything in one large picture.

 They also show case a bunch (maybe all?) the special edition consoles and handhelds.